 In my previous article I have introduced the basic concepts around the awesome Git.
-Check it out if you are not sure what we are talking about.

 If you do, but you are not a Git ninja (yet), you might find the following commands useful in your everyday work.
 They are not super advanced but they might be useful.